wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Reduce(f func(i int, item, accumulator T) T) (out T)` [#](collection.go#L199)
 * `collection.go:199:205` [#](collection.go#L199-L205)

 Reduce reduces a collection to a single value.
-The value is calculated byaccumulating the result of running each item in the collection through anaccumulator function.
-Each successive invocation is supplied with the returnvalue returned by the previous call.
+The value is calculated by accumulating the result of running each item in the collection through an accumulator function.
+Each successive invocation is supplied with the return value returned by the previous call.

 ```go
 package main